15% off from €20, 25% off from €50, 35% off from €80 on perennials! - Only

 Where to plant Juniperus?

-Juniper favours full sun and well-drained soil as well as cold climates, even dry in summer, stony or even shallow soils.
-Some species do well by the sea, such as beach juniper.
-Plant juniper at a sufficient distance from bushes with a superficial root system such as Camellia or from perennials as it could directly compete for water and minerals.
+Juniper appreciates the full sun and well-drained soil as well as cold climates, even dry in summer, rocky or shallow.
+Some species are happy by the sea, such as the shore juniper.
+Plant juniper at sufficient distance from bushes with superficial rooting such as Camellia or from perennials as it could compete directly for water and minerals.

-Common junipers in particular possess a superficial root system that makes them vulnerable to strong winds.
-Choose a spot sheltered from prevailing winds, especially if bush has an erect habit.
+Common junipers in particular have a root system that is superficial, making them vulnerable to strong winds.
+Choose a spot sheltered from prevailing winds, especially if the bush has an erect habit.
 Creeping or spreading species present no risk of uprooting.

 When to plant?